Why is My Sheep Throwing Up? 6 Possible Reasons

 Accidental Poisoning

-If your sheep is showing other signs of distress, like lethargy or excessive drooling, it’s possible that he has been accidentally poisoned.
+If your sheep is showing signs of distress like lethargy or excessive drooling, it’s possible that it has been poisoned.

 If you suspect that your sheep has experienced accidental poisoning, it’s important to seek medical attention right away in order to prevent further complications.